Architecture¶

 | BodyLimit | Enforces maximum request body size |

-| AccessLog | Records request details for analytics |
+| AccessLog | Records request details for analytics; feeds data to threat detection |

 | GeoBlock | Blocks requests from restricted countries |